doudz/homeassistant-zigate/Readme.md

 ## Admin Panel

 ZiGate lib has now an embedded admin panel, to enable it, add `admin_panel: true` in config.
+To access the admin you need to open another browser to addresse http://[ip_address]:9998 Integration of the admin panel in HA has been disabled because of security issue

 ```yaml
 zigate: